-A family constitutes people who are related to each other and share an emotional bond and similar values.
-Family members can be related by birth, marriage, or adoption.
+A family constitutes people who may be related through common genealogy and share an emotional bond and similar values.
+Family members can be related by birth, marriage, adoption, or foster care.

 Your immediate family includes parents, siblings, spouse, and children.
-And your extended family includes people you are related to, such as grandparents, cousins, aunts & uncles, nephews, nieces etc.
+And your extended family includes people you are related to, such as grandparents, cousins, aunts & uncles, nephews, nieces, in-laws, stepfamily, etc.

 Families are of different sizes — nuclear (a couple and their children), joint (a couple, their children, grandchildren), blended (a couple, their children, and children from their previous marriages), etc.